Our Guarantee: No Recovery, No Fee!

 Who can be liable for medical malpractice?

 Essentially any medical staff member can commit medical malpractice.
-Claims can be filed due to the mistakes of healthcare professionals (e.g., physicians, surgeons, nurses, anesthesiologists, dentists, etc.), hospitals and healthcare facilities, pharmaceutical companies, medical device manufacturers, diagnostic laboratories, long-term care facilities, and healthcare corporations.
+Claims can be filed due to the mistakes of doctors, nurses, surgeons, front desk clerks, and even janitorial staff depending on what type of injury occurred and why it did.

 Will my medical malpractice case go to trial?